flemay/3musketeers/docs/docs/make.md

 Targets can be composed as a [pipeline target][linkPipelineTargets] which ensures the right order of targets to call for executing a specific task.

+## Idempotency

+Ideally, a target should be idempotent so that the result of running it once is the same as running it multiple times.

 ## Targets .env and envfile

 The target `envfile` creates the file `.env` which is very useful for a project that follows the 3 Musketeers pattern.
 See [Environment Variables & envfile][linkEnvironmentVariables] for more details.